-2.1 The Charter for Budget Responsibility ("the Charter") presents the Government's approach to operating fiscal policy transparently and managing sustainable public finances in the long-term interests of the UK.
-The purpose of the Charter is to improve the transparency of the Government's fiscal policy framework.
-The Charter sets out the Government's commitment to managing fiscal policy in accordance with clear objectives and targets.
+2.1 The Charter for Budget Responsibility ("the Charter") presents the government's approach to operating fiscal policy and managing sustainable public finances in the long-term interests of the UK.
+The purpose of the Charter is to improve the transparency of the government's fiscal policy framework.
+The Charter sets out the government's commitment to managing fiscal policy in accordance with clear objectives and its fiscal mandate.

-2.2 The Coalition Government's major reform to the fiscal framework has been the creation of the Office for Budget Responsibility (OBR).
+2.2 The creation of the Office for Budget Responsibility (OBR) in 2010 was a major reform to the fiscal framework.
 The OBR is designed to address past weaknesses in the credibility of economic and fiscal forecasting and, consequently, fiscal policy.
-To this end, the Charter also includes guidance to the OBR in line with, and in support of, the provisions in the Budget Responsibility & National Audit Act 2011.
+To this end, the Charter also includes guidance to the OBR in line with, and in support of, the provisions in the Budget Responsibility and National Audit Act 2011.
 This guidance helps to explain the role of the OBR within the fiscal policy framework.
 The guidance provides greater clarity as to the OBR's duty to independently examine and report on the sustainability of the public finances.